Yaadein (2001 film): Plot

 Raj is shocked when Isha asks for his blessing to marry Ronit, his loyalties to the Malhotra and Rai families making him feel guilty.
-Overcome with emotion, he ends up injuring himself in an accident, upsetting Isha.
+Overcome with emotion, he ends up injuring himself in an accident, upsetting Isha and her giving up on her feelings by claiming it to be her and Ronit's "prank".
 Though sympathetic to Isha's feelings, Raj informs her of Ronit's planned engagement and explains that she would never find acceptance as a daughter-in-law in the Malhotra family, due to their obsession with money.
 Isha then ends her relationship with Ronit and pretends that she loves Ronit only as a friend, although doing so deeply hurts her.
 Ronit, heartbroken and angry, is pressured by both Raj and his parents to marry Monishka.
 Bitterly agreeing to the engagement, Ronit soon discovers that Monishka and her parents' lifestyles are totally opposite to the Malhotras' own traditional Indian values; after proving this to Raj, Raj begs the Malhotras to reconsider the engagement.
-This culminates in J.K.
-Malhotra publicly insulting Raj, and accusing him of using Isha to worm his way into their wealthy family.
-Shattered, Raj ends his relationship with the Malhotras.
+This culminates in Jagdish publicly insulting Raj, and accusing him of using Isha to worm his way into their wealthy family.
+Shattered, Raj ends his relationship with the Malhotras including Ronit.

-On the eve of the engagement party, during which the Malhotras and Rais plan to announce their business merger, Ronit lashes out at his parents for their lifelong neglect of his feelings.
-He and Isha then reconcile and appear to elope, sending the Malhotras into a panic.
+On the eve of the engagement party, during which the Malhotras and Rais plan to announce their business merger, Ronit lashes out at his parents for their lifelong neglect of his feelings and flees his home by injuring himself due to his home arrest by Jagdish.
+After fleeing he reaches Puri's home where Avantika asks Isha to meet him seeing him injured and they elope after reconciling, sending the Malhotras into a panic.
 Nalini is the first to understand Ronit's plight and apologizes to Raj, who convinces Ronit and Isha to return home.
 With Nalini and Monishka's support, at the engagement party Ronit gives a speech that exposes the families' selfish sacrifice of their children's happiness for money, which shocks the guests and prompts the Rai family to cancel the business merger.
-J.K. begs both Raj and Isha for forgiveness, and the Malhotras give their blessing to Ronit and Isha.
+Jagdish asks both Raj and Isha for forgiveness, and the Malhotras give their blessing to Ronit and Isha.

-The film ends with a flashforward to several years later, showing an aged Raj with Avantika's young daughter, and implying that Raj's three daughters remain close and happily married.
+The film ends with a flashforward to several years later, showing an aged Raj with Avantika's young daughter, and implying that Raj's three daughters remain close and happily married in his ancestral home in India.